truelockmc/PC-Optimus/README.md

 Current Features:
 -
-System Health Scan:
+Repair:
--Scans your System Files for Errors and Fixxes them
+-Scan your System Files for Errors and Fixx them -solve Storage, Virtual Storage and RAM Errors
+-solve File System Errors
+-solve Connection Errors by Cleaning Up, resetting and restarting your Network Settings and Adapters

 Updating:
 -Update every app on your PC